dbosoft/SAPHub/README.md

 ## Apps

-The SAPHub comes with 3 pre-build applications:
+The SAPHub comes with 4 pre-build applications:

 ### SAPHub.Server

-This is the "all-in-one" server, that both runs the API Module and SAP Connector Module.
+This is the "all-in-one" server, that  runs the UI Module, API Module and SAP Connector Module in one process.
 It requires no additional message exchange system and runs as a console app (only Windows).

 **Quickstart:**
 To run this application from Visual Studio first configure the SAP connection settings in your user secrets ([see below](#sap-connection)) on project **SAPHub.Server**.
-Then start **SAPHub.Server** project and navigate to http://localhost:62089/api to access the Api.Endpoint.
+Then start **SAPHub.Server** project- a browser should be opened automatically on http://localhost:62089 where you can see the UI.

 &nbsp;